mhmzdev/Titanic-Survival-ML-Model/README.md

-# Titanic Survival Prediction via Logistic Regression
+# Titanic Survival Prediction
+### Using Logistic Regression ML Model

 A ML model is used for prediction of Passengers in Titanic Datasets using Logistic Regression.